Spiritualism (movement): Unorganized movement

 Mainstream newspapers treated stories of ghosts and haunting as they would any other news story.
 An account in the Chicago Daily Tribune in 1891, "sufficiently bloody to suit the most fastidious taste", tells of a house believed to be haunted by the ghosts of three murder victims seeking revenge against their killer's son, who was eventually driven insane.

 Many families, "having no faith in ghosts", thereafter moved into the house, but all soon moved out again.

-In the 1920s many "psychic" books were published of varied quality.
+In the 1920s, numerous "psychic" books were published, ranging in quality.
 Such books were often based on excursions initiated by the use of Ouija boards.
-A few of these popular books displayed unorganized Spiritualism, though most were less insightful.
+A few of these popular books displayed unorganized spiritualism, though most were less insightful.

-The movement was extremely individualistic, with each person relying on his or her own experiences and reading to discern the nature of the afterlife.
-Organisation was therefore slow to appear, and when it did it was resisted by mediums and trance lecturers.
-Most members were content to attend Christian churches, and particularly universalist churches harboured many Spiritualists.
+The movement was extremely individualistic, with each person relying on their own experiences and readings to discern the nature of the afterlife.
+The organisation was therefore slow to appear, and when it did, it was resisted by mediums and trance lecturers.
+Most members were content to attend Christian churches, and particularly universalist churches harboured many spiritualists.

-As the Spiritualism movement began to fade, partly through the publicity of fraud accusations and partly through the appeal of religious movements such as Christian science, the Spiritualist Church was organised.
+As the spiritualism movement began to fade, partly through the publicity of fraud accusations and partly through the appeal of religious movements such as Christian Science, the Spiritualist Church was organised.
 This church can claim to be the main vestige of the movement left today in the United States.

 Other mediums

-London-born Emma Hardinge Britten (1823–99) moved to the United States in 1855 and was active in Spiritualist circles as a trance lecturer and organiser.
+London-born Emma Hardinge Britten (1823–99) moved to the United States in 1855 and was active in spiritualist circles as a trance lecturer and organiser.
 She is best known as a chronicler of the movement's spread, especially in her 1884 Nineteenth Century Miracles: Spirits and Their Work in Every Country of the Earth, and her 1870 Modern American Spiritualism, a detailed account of claims and investigations of mediumship beginning with the earliest days of the movement.